 If you’re wondering, “What is a credit score, anyway?” – don’t worry!
 We’ve got you covered.

 The website does not explicitly state what credit score you need to be approved for a Flexiti card, though generally a good credit score in Canada is considered 660 and above.
 So, as long as you have a credit score of 660 or higher you are likely to be approved.
 Note, however, that individual retailers may have their own credit score requirements to be approved for a Flexiti card.

-Flexiti does not report your credit account with them or any of the payments you make to credit bureaus.
+Flexiti does not report your credit account or any of the payments you make to either of the credit bureaus (Equifax and TransUnion).
 This means that you will not benefit from boosting your credit score and building a positive credit history when you make your payments on time.

-HOWEVER, if you end up missing payments to Flexiti and they end up sending your debt to a collections agency, that will appear on your credit report and will likely have a considerable negative effect.
+However, if you end up missing payments to Flexiti and they send your debt to a collections agency, that will appear on your credit report and can have a negative effect on your credit score.

 Using Flexiti does affect your credit score because the company does a hard check before you’re approved.
 However, the impact is usually small and temporary.
-It can be a useful card but only if you pay off all your debt within the interest free term, otherwise the high interest could lead to a debt load that’s hard to manage.
+The Flexiti card can be useful, but only if you pay off all your debt within the interest-free term.
+Otherwise, the high interest could lead to a debt load that’s hard to manage.

+If you’re wondering, “What is a credit score, anyway?” – don’t worry!
+We’ve got you covered.